metadata-research/yamz/README.md

 [create database doc](https://www.postgresql.org/docs/current/sql-createdatabase.html)

-(the installation should create a unix user postgres so something like sudo -u postgres psql)
+(the installation should create a unix user postgres so something like sudo -u postgres psql).
+On a mac psql -U postgres -c 'create database yamz'

 postgres=# create database yamz;

 3. Create a postgres user.
 You can name it anything you like.

 postgres=# create user contributor with encrypted password 'PASS';

+On a mac psql -c "create user contributor with encrypted password 'PASS'

 4. Grant priveleges to that user

 postgres=# grant all privileges on database yamz to contributor;

+mac: psql -c "grant all priveleges on database yamz to contributor"

 5. Clone the repository